 *Elaine Brown was born on this date in 1943.
 She is a Black incarceration activist, writer, singer, and former Black Panther Party chairwoman.

 In 1973, Brown was commissioned to record more songs by national party founder and Minister of Defense Huey P. Newton.
 These songs resulted in the album Until We're Free.
 As part of a directive by Party leader Newton, Brown unsuccessfully ran for the Oakland city council in 1973, getting 30 percent of the vote.
 She ran again in 1975, losing again with 44 percent of the vote.
-When Newton fled to Cuba in 1974 in the face of murder charges, he appointed Brown to lead the Party.
+When Newton fled to Cuba in 1974, facing murder charges, he appointed Brown to lead the Party.
 The only woman to do so, Brown chaired the Party from 1974 until 1977.
 In her 1992 memoir A Taste of Power, she wrote about the experience: "A woman in the Black Power movement was considered, at best, irrelevant.
 A woman asserting herself was a pariah.
-If a black woman assumed a role of leadership, she was said to be eroding black manhood, to be hindering the progress of the black race.
-She was an enemy of the black people....
+If a black woman assumed a role of leadership, she was said to be eroding black manhood to be hindering the progress of the black race.
+She was an enemy of the black people.
 I knew I would have to muster something mighty to manage the Black Panther Party.”

 Though Brown was eventually disqualified from running and voting in Brunswick because she failed to establish residency in the city, her efforts brought widespread attention to Michael Lewis’s case.
 She later became a co-founder of the Brunswick Women's Association for a People's Blueprint.
-Brown continues her prison reform advocacy by lecturing frequently at colleges and universities in the US.
-From 1995 to the present, she has lectured at more than forty colleges and universities, as well as numerous conferences.
+Brown continues her prison reform advocacy by frequently lecturing at colleges and universities in the US.
+From 1995 to the present, she has lectured at more than forty colleges and universities and numerous conferences.
 In March 2007, Brown announced her bid to be the 2008 Green Party presidential nominee.
 Brown felt that a campaign was necessary to promote the interests of those not represented by the major political parties, especially the interests of women under 30 and African Americans.